virtual-uterus/uterine-modelling/docs/README.md

 <a id="build"></a>
 ### Ready to build
-Run the **setup_project.py** script in the _uterus-modelling_ folder in the source code directory (refer to the [directory tree](#tree)) and answer the prompted questions.
+Run the **setup_project.py** script in the _uterine-modelling_ folder in the source code directory (refer to the [directory tree](#tree)) and answer the prompted questions.
 This step only needs to be performed for the first build and can be skipped if rebuilding the project.

 **Note:** this project only uses cardiac Chaste.